Ghini/ghini.desktop/README.md

-This file describes 'bauble.classic', a standalone application. 'bauble.classic' was formerly known just as as 'Bauble'. currently 'Bauble' is the name of an organization on github, enclosing 'bauble.classic', 'bauble2' and 'bauble.api'.
+This file describes 'bauble.classic', a standalone application. 'bauble.classic' was formerly known just as as 'Bauble'. currently 'Bauble' is the name of an organization on github, enclosing 'bauble.classic', 'bauble.webapp' and 'bauble.api'.

 the two new projects 'bauble2' and 'bauble.api' are what you would fork/download if you want to participate to the development of a web-based